MarkusBernhardt/robotframework-selenium2library-java/README.md

   <dt>XPatch Count</dt>
 <dd>We extended the following keywords to be called with a
-xpath statement that optionally starts with "xpath=".
+xpath statement that optionally can start with "xpath=".
 <table>
   <tr><th>Keyword</th><th>Arguments</th></tr>
   <tr><td>Get Matching Xpath Count</td><td>xpath</td></tr>